jonkchan/SQL-Practice/README.md

 ### The Importance of the WHERE clause

-- The WHERE clause acts as a filter to only include rows that match the specified filter condiiton - the join condiiton.
+- The WHERE clause acts as a filter to only include rows that match the specified filter condition - the join condition.
 - Without the WHERE clause, every row in the first table will be paired with every row in the second table, regardless if they logically go together or not.

 #### Example: